anton-phipps/DevelopingDataProducts/bookSalesSingleFile/README.md

 As you can see, if you match a distribution, there will exist an optimal price point for which will can be established statistically.

-It should be noted, for the purpose of optimzation, values less or equal to 0 will be set to $ 0.01.
+It should be noted, for the purpose of optimization, values less or equal to 0 will be set to $ 0.01.